 spreadsheet data into a journal entry import file.

-making this happen.
-And I use a tool that is in my "handy"
+that made this happen.
+And I use a tool that is in my

-tool collection called dribble--all within the framework of a
+"handy" tool collection called dribble--all within the framework

 Here is an excerpt from file crimport.sam which defines